International Reserves in Indonesia

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 23–24 October monetary policy meeting, Bank Indonesia (BI) lowered the seven-day reverse repo rate from 5.25% to 5.00%, as had been widely expected by market analysts.
+At its 18–19 May monetary policy meeting, Bank Indonesia (BI) left the seven-day reverse repo rate at 4.50% for the second straight meeting.